Douglasymlai/vibemind/STORE_LISTING.md

 1. Install the extension
 2. Enter your OpenAI API key (get one at platform.openai.com)
-3. Visit any supported platform (V0.dev, Claude.ai, ChatGPT, etc.)
+3. Visit V0.dev, Magic Pattern, or Lovable.dev
 4. Select text or upload an image
 5. Click "Enhance" and get AI-powered prompt suggestions
-6. Copy and paste into your favorite AI tool
+6. Copy and paste into your vibe coding platform

 🎓 Perfect For

-• Developers using AI coding assistants
+• Developers using V0, Magic Pattern, or Lovable
 • Designers creating UI/UX with AI tools
 • Product managers specifying features
 • Anyone who wants better AI-generated code